Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Numerical Experiments with the Space Shuttle Reentry Problem

+The training curves for each variant are shown in Fig. \ref{fig:shuttle_baselines_training}.
+Each training is run until a reasonable steady state is reached, up to a maximum of roughly 35 hours.
+Each data point (shown as a thin line) is the average return of the previous 100 training episodes.
+The thicker lines are the filtered values so the trending behavior can be easily observed.
+During training a 100-episode moving average of the undiscounted episode return is maintained, and the network parameters are saved whenever a new best value is obtained.

-Hyperparameters used for training each variant are shown in Table \ref{table:shuttle_baselines_hyperparameters}.
-The entropy-based exploration bonus was included in the \textit{Baseline} and \textit{HLAS-Dynamics-Fixed-$\tau$} variants to encourage exploration.
+Training hyperparameters used for each variant are shown in Table \ref{table:shuttle_baselines_hyperparameters}. \updates{The discount factor is chosen close\footnote{\updates{By convention, discount factor $\gamma$ is kept strictly less than 1.}} to 1.0 ($\gamma=0.9999$) so as not to overly discount rewards obtained at the end of long training episodes.
+This is especially helpful for the Baseline which requires many steps in the environment to traverse large latitude ranges (from (\ref{eq:discounted return}) the influence of a reward received $k$ steps later decays at an exponential rate of $\gamma^k$).} The entropy-based exploration bonus was included in the \textit{Baseline} and \textit{HLAS-Output-Fixed-$\tau$} variants to encourage exploration.
 Various combinations of hyperparameters were used for the Baseline training, and the combination producing the best training event is shown.
 Although not shown, the HLAS formulations using the PPO training algorithm was found to perform consistently well under a reasonable range of hyperparameters.

 All five Deep RL methods were evaluated over 1000 randomized initial conditions $x_0=x_0^* \pm 0.5\times\Delta x$, with $\Delta x$ as described above.
-Post-training metrics are listed in Table \ref{table:shuttle_baselines_metrics}, which includes performance from the nominal initial condition, average episode return (given by (\ref{eq:discounted return}), evaluated with the discount factor $\gamma=1$), and the number of terminal misses where the state lands outside the bounds defined in (\ref{eq:shuttle_terminal_tolerance}).
-Interestingly, \textit{HLAS-Control} slightly outperforms \textit{HLAS-Dynamics}, suggesting the policy network was sufficiently capable of representing the control dependencies within the system dynamics in this problem.
-The \textit{HLAS-Dynamics-Fixed-$\tau$} variant performs poorly, a possible explanation is the shorter action duration will see fewer states due to the shorter flight time between action samples.
-The \textit{HLAS-Dynamics-NoAntiWindUp} variant also performed poorly.
-Although it is not shown here, with \textit{HLAS-Dynamics-NoAntiWindUp} the action mean drifts beyond the action limit in several parts of the trajectory during training and never falls back within limits.
+Post-training metrics are listed in Table \ref{table:shuttle_baselines_metrics}, which includes performance from the nominal initial condition, undiscounted average episode return (given by (\ref{eq:discounted return}), evaluated with discount factor $\gamma=1$), and the number of terminal misses where the state lands outside the bounds described above.
+Interestingly, \textit{HLAS-Control} slightly outperforms \textit{HLAS-Output}, suggesting the policy network was sufficiently capable of representing the control dependencies within the system dynamics in this problem.
+The \textit{HLAS-Output-Fixed-$\tau$} variant performs poorly, a possible explanation is the shorter action duration will see fewer states due to the shorter flight time between action samples.
+The \textit{HLAS-Output-NoAntiWindUp} variant also performed poorly.
+Although it is not shown here, with \textit{HLAS-Output-NoAntiWindUp} the action mean drifts beyond the action limit in several parts of the trajectory during training and never falls back within limits.